Floydlang/floyd/docs/floyd_speak.md

-## map(), filter(), reduce()

-TODO POC: Implement

-Expose possible parallelism of pure function, like shaders, at the code level (not declarative).
-The supplied function must be pure.

-## supermap()

-TODO 1.0

-	[int:R] supermap(tasks: [T, [int], f: R (T, [R]))

-This function runs a bunch of tasks with dependencies between them.
-When supermap() returns, all tasks have been executed.

-- Tasks can block.
-- Tasks cannot generate new tasks.
-A task *can* call supermap.
-- Task will not start until all its dependencies have been finished.

-- **tasks**: a vector of tasks and their dependencies.
-A task is a value of type T. T can be an enum to allow mixing different types of tasks.
-Each task also has a vector of integers tell which other tasks it depends upon.
-The indexes are the indexes into the tasks-vector.

-- **f**: this is your function that processes one T and returns a result R. The function must not depend on the order in which tasks execute.
-When f is called, all the tasks dependency tasks have already been executed and you get their results in [R].

-- **result**: a vector with one element for each element in the tasks-argument.
-The order of the elements are undefined.
-The int specifies which task, the R is its result.

-Notice: your function f can send messages to a clock — this means another clock can start consuming results while supermap() is still running.

-Notice: using this function exposes potential for parallelism.

-[//]: # (???)

-IDEA: Make this a two-step process.
-First analyze the tasks into an execution description.
-Then use that description to run the tasks.
-This allows grouping small tasks into lumps.
-Allow you to reuse the dependency graph but tag some tasks NOP.
-This lets you keep the execution description for next time, if tasks are the same.
-Also lets you inspect the execution description and improve it or create one for scratch.

 ## to_string()

 Converts its input to a string.
 This works with any type of values.
 It also works with types, which is useful for debugging.